fakemk/soc-lab-linux-ssh-incident/03_Sensitive Data Access/01_README.md

 - T1005 – Data from Local System

 ## Evidence
-Auditd and Splunk logs confirm command execution and file access to sensitive data.
+Auditd and Splunk logs confirm command execution and access to sensitive files through commands such as cat and ls, including access to CONFIDENTIAL_CEO_STRATEGY_Q4.